Victory lifted Dale to the top of League Two, but it was a far from routine win for the home side.

 They were behind just 40 seconds into the game when Luke Norris smashed home a glorious 25-yard strike.

-George Donnelly then netted the winner two minutes later to make it five successive wins on home turf.
+George Donnelly then netted the winner two minutes later to make it five successive wins on home turf, but Hill felt victory had been achieved in spite of a below par performance.

-"We have a very deflated dressing room after that," said Boothroyd.
+"We have a very deflated dressing room after that," he said.
 "It's all about very fine margins between winning and losing and for long periods you wouldn't have known which side was at the top of the league.

 "But I said to the lads afterwards that the reason they are top of the league is because they keep going to the very end and we make silly mistakes.